Composition, term of office and selection process for the Board of Directors

 Decision-making, operation and meetings

 The duty of Kesko's Board of Directors is to promote the interests of Kesko and all of its shareholders.
-The Board members do not represent the parties in the Company that have proposed their election as Board members.
+In the Company, the Board members do not represent the parties that have proposed their election as Board members.
 A Board member is disqualified from participating in the handling of any matter between him/her (including entities over which he/she exercises control) and the Company.
 When a vote is taken, the Board's decision will be the opinion of the majority and if a vote results in a tie, the decision will be the opinion supported by the Chair.
 If the votes taken at an election of a person end in a tie, the result will be decided by drawing lots.

-The Board meetings regularly include a review of major topical issues presented by the President and CEO, as well as the reports by the Chairs of the Board's Audit Committee and Remuneration Committee on the preparatory Committee meetings preceding the Board meetings.
-The Auditor presents his findings to the Board once a year in connection with the review of the financial statements.
+In 2019, the Board held 10 meetings.
+Board meetings regularly discuss the review by the President and CEO on key topical issues, as well as the reports by the Chairmen of the Board's Audit Committee and Remuneration Committee on Committee meetings preceding the Board meeting.
+The Auditor presents their findings to the Board once a year in connection with the review of the financial statements.

 Kesko has the Board’s Audit Committee and Remuneration Committee, both of which are composed of three (3) Board members.
-At the close of the Annual General meeting, the Board elects the Chairs, the Deputy Chairs and the members of the Committees from among its members for one year at a time.
+At the close of the Annual General meeting, the Board elects from among its members the Committee Chairmen, Deputy Chairmen and members.

-All members of the Remuneration Committee are independent of the Company's significant shareholder and its majority is also independent of the Company.
-In the election of the Remuneration Committee members, the competence requirements for Remuneration Committee members have been taken into account.
+All members of both committees are independent of the Company's significant shareholders, and the majority of the members of both committees are also independent of the Company.
+In the election of committee members, the competence requirements for the committee in question have been taken into account.

 The Committees regularly assess their operations and working methods and carry out a related self-assessment once a year.
 The Board has confirmed written charters for the Committees, which contain the main duties and operating principles of the Committees.

 The Committees have no independent decision-making power.
-Instead, the Board makes decisions based on the Committees’ preparatory work.
-The Committee Chair reports on the Committee's work at the Board meeting following the Committee's meeting.
+Instead, the Board makes decisions on matters based on the Committees’ preparatory work.
+The Committee Chairman reports on the Committee's work at the Board meeting following the Committee's meeting.
 Minutes of the Committee meetings are submitted for the information of the Board members.